 “If there’s no security for the loan, bankers look at the company’s cash flow and how much they can afford to borrow based on EBITDA and/or forecasted cash flow,” Clark says.
 “They also look at company management, the industry, whether the project makes sense and the owner’s personal credit score and net worth.”

 Scoring well on these elements can help a business obtain better loan terms.
-Even without collateral, you will generally be required to sign a personal guarantee and possibly a general security agreement—a promise to pay back the loan.

 2. Market expansion loans

-Terms are usually designed to meet the unique needs of growing businesses.
+The terms are usually designed to meet the unique needs of growing businesses.
 They may include flexible repayment to protect the company’s working capital, such as structuring payments to go up or down based on your cash flow, paying off the loan without penalty and a streamlined process to readvance the loan (a way to reborrow money you’ve paid back on the loan).

 3. Technology financing